oracle-livelabs/goldengate/ggs-to-ogg/adb/adb.md

 ### Prerequisites

-This lab assumes you have completed the Getting Started lab.
+This lab assumes you have completed the Get started lab.

 > **Note:** *You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
 This is because the workshop was developed using different accounts over time.*

 ## Task 1: Create a VCN and Subnet

 1. Open the **Navigation Menu**, navigate to **Networking**, and select **Virtual Cloud Networks**.

 	![Virtual Cloud Networks in Oracle Cloud navigation menu](https://oracle-livelabs.github.io/common/images/console/networking-vcn.png " ")